GJMeijer/DRAM/README.md

 - an interactive app (using R Shiny), interactively showing how root reinforcement are affected by root properties, soil propeties and root orientations in three dimensions.
 The reinforcements can the compared to the predictions by existing reinforcement models.
 - all functions required to make calculations in the above

+The app can also be run online through Shinyapps.io: <https://gjmeijer.shinyapps.io/DRAM/>

 ## Installation